-No doubt you’ve been to a retail store with a brand you identify with, with products you love, but staff who are rude.
-You might be able to turn a blind eye to the rude staff because the brand and product outweigh dealing with the staff, but this inconsistency in the company brand does play a role in your overall experience.
+No doubt you’ve been to a retail store with a brand you identify with, with products you love, but employees who are rude.
+You might be able to turn a blind eye to the rude employees because the brand and product outweigh dealing with the employees, but this inconsistency in the company brand does play a role in your overall experience.

 Companies that keep their experience consistent across all areas achieve synergy that is unsurpassed.

 Loyalty programs are a great way to engage and increase the stickiness of your most valuable customers.
 There are always customers who will want more from your business than you currently offer.
 They’re so engaged with your brand that they wish you did more.